 All of the functionality in the system is implemented by

-groups or Layer
+groups or Layers of

-s (rightmost column),
+Behaviors (rightmost column),

 which can apply to the entire

-if they hook on to the Root
+Browser if they hook on to the Root,

 or document "genres" such as "HTML" and "PDF",

-or specific documents by hooking onto Document
+or specific documents by hooking onto Documents.

 The diagram depicts the high level data structures;